Nursing Home Fees & Funding

 Care Home ‘Top-Ups’

-Whilst it is less common, some people make use of this option, which is when a friend or relative supports with a ‘top up’, or an amount of money which allows someone to move into a care home which they wouldn’t otherwise be able to afford, or which is more expensive than the amount of support they’re entitled to from their local authority.
+Whilst it is less common, some people make use of this option, which is when a friend or relative supports with a ‘top up’, or an amount of money which allows someone to move into a care or nursing home which they wouldn’t otherwise be able to afford, or which is more expensive than the amount of support they’re entitled to from their local authority.

 If you want to know more about the cost of nursing care, or the cost of dementia care, just get in touch with us here at Randolph Hill.